In C#, the copy constructor allows us to create a new instance of an object with the same values as an existing object.

 }

-We are passing the same class type ‘MyClass’ as a parameter in the copy constructor in the above syntax.
-It will create a new object with the same values as the existing object.
+In the above syntax, we are passing the same class type, ‘MyClass’ as a parameter in the copy constructor.
+This will create a new object with the same values as the existing object.

 Benefits of Using Copy Constructors: